 The Company's annual long report incorporating audited financial statements will be published within four months after the end of the financial year and the interim long report within two months of the end of the interim accounting period.

-Copies of the interim and annual long reports will be available on request from the ACD.
+Copies of the interim and annual long reports will be available on request from the ACD and on the ACD's website at www.maitlandgroup.com.

-The ACD shall send a copy of the interim and annual reports to any Shareholder whose name appears on the share register as at the relevant accounting reference date or interim accounting reference date as permitted by the COLL Sourcebook.
 Copies of all reports to Shareholders will be available for inspection by the general public at the ACD's offices at Hamilton Centre, Rodney Way, Chelmsford, Essex CM1 3BY.